AnneEstoppey/flask-folium-app/README.md

 # Data
 The dataset is in the form of a shapefile which is publicly hosted by the Norwegian Petroleum Directorate, [here.](https://www.npd.no/en/about-us/information-services/available-data/map-services/)

+# Future developments
+* Add map functionalites
+* Make website secure (https:)

 # Jupyter notebook to WebApp pipeline
-Note: this pipeline is one of the many possibilities how to put a Jupyter notebook app into production.
+Note: this pipeline is one of the many possibilities how to transform a Jupyter notebook into a web app, and deploy it.
 There are many other solutions.
+Here is the main steps we follow:

 * open Jupyter notebook in **Visual Code Studio**.
 Clean the code (cells, comments, etc).
 Add functions.
 * create file structure for **Flask** app (app.py, templates, static)
 * add **bootstrap** for UI design